 Once food has been produced, we need ways of getting it to hungry mouths.
 McDonald’s is testing a smartphone app that allows customers to order and pay for food.
 This concept will likely suit the on-the-go crowd.
 For sit-and-eat types, Chili’s is installing touchscreen tablets to allow customers to order more food.
 When Microsoft debuted its original Surface concept in 2007, restaurants were one of the primary markets.
 Customers would be able to learn about and order food, as well as split and pay the bill, all through a touchscreen embedded in the tabletop.

 For those who wish to eat at home, there will be options for them, too.
 Google is entering the food delivery space with Google Shopping Express.
-Among other retailers, Google will deliver non perishable products from Whole Foods.
+Among other retailers, Google will deliver non perishable products from a range of stores.
 They will be joining heavyweights like eBay and Amazon as well as startups like TaskRabbits and Postmates.
 Each of these delivery systems, however, still relies on traditional delivery vehicles.
 Some believe the future of delivery is drones, for example Domino’s quadrotor delivery concept.
 There are many issues to resolve, but this concept could substantially reduce wait times.

-For those with limited access to food (or those who just can not wait thirty minutes for their pizza to be delivered), we soon may be able to print our food.
+For those with limited access to food, people may soon be able to print our food.

 The algae is dispensed via inkjet-like printing, which Sawa has developed in partnership with Imperial College London.
 The Algaerium Bioprinter is an attempt to create a domestic “food farm” where particular algae combinations can be printed according to nutritional needs as part of a greater urban agricultural effort to fight food desert conditions.
 So while the fare itself might not sound appetizing, the amount of resources it could save sure do.